alexirpan/mystery-hunt-bingo/README.md

     "Puzzle that requires GPS spoofing.",
     "Puzzle that references Pokemon.",
-    "Puzzle whose title is a palindrome at least 3 characters long.", "PuZzle whose answer is a palindrome",
+    "Puzzle whose title is a palindrome at least 3 characters long.", "PuZzle whose answer is a palindrome.",
-    "At least 3 different palindromes appear in kickoff", "Team emoji are used in a puzzle",
+    "At least 3 different palindromes appear in kickoff.", "Team emoji are used in a puzzle.",
-    "Puzzle that reference My Little Pony",
+    "Puzzle that reference My Little Pony.",
-    "The hunt has 160+ puzzles",
+    "The hunt has 160+ puzzles.",
-    "The hunt has < 160 puzzles",
+    "The hunt has < 160 puzzles.",
-    "A logic puzzle with more than one solution", "Non-meta puzzle answer is over 20 letters long", "Puzzle that references Star Trek"
+    "A logic puzzle with more than one solution.", "Non-meta puzzle answer is over 20 letters long.", "Puzzle that references Star Trek."
 ];

 function shuffle(array) {